MarvinTeichmann/seminar-pixel-exact-classification/Martin/READING_LIST.md

 11. 11.12.2015:
     - Interactive organ segmentation using graph cuts - Cited by 235
     - Fast approximate energy minimization via graph cuts - Cited by 5752
+12. 14.12.2015: Semantic texton forests for image categorization and segmentation - Cited by 700

 ## TODO